Prepare to be Amazed at These 11 Underrated National Parks

 Theodore Roosevelt National Park in North Dakota.

-Rangefinder: Western North Dakota, 130 Miles West of Bismarck
+Rangefinder: Theodore Roosevelt National Park is located in Western North Dakota, about 130 Miles West of Bismarck.

 RV Accommodations: Most of the campsites at Cottonwood and Juniper Campground are suitable for RVs; however, there are no hook-ups.